-Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites such as Facebook, twitter, MSN, Tumblr, Snapchat and Instagram.
+Our pupils increasingly use electronic equipment on a daily basis to access the internet and share content and images via social networking sites such as Facebook, Instagram, TikTok and many others.
+Parents/carers are reminded of the age restrictions and online safety in regards to age appropriate websites and mobile apps which their children may request to use, as many are not suitable for children of primary school age.

-Unfortunately some adults and young people will use these technologies to harm children.
+Unfortunately, some adults and young people will use these technologies to harm children.
 The harm might range from sending hurtful or abusive texts and emails, to grooming and enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.